Lenders have lit touch paper of BTL market – Ying Tan

-How do you establish and maintain a good relationship with brokers?
+How have you changed the way you establish and maintain a good relationship with brokers in the pandemic?

 What personal skill is most valuable in doing your job?

-What personal skill would you most like to improve on?
+What personal talent would you most like to improve on?

 What’s the best bit of career-related advice you’ve ever been given?

-What is the most memorable property deal you’ve been involved in?
+What is the most quirky property deal you’ve been involved in?